Kardinia International College

-Kardinia International College is an independent K-12 school located in Bell Post Hill, Geelong, Victoria, Australia.
+Kardinia International College is a private K–12 school located in Bell Post Hill, Geelong, Victoria, Australia.
 It is a triple campus college, residing on the site of the former Morongo Girls' College and has two other campuses, one in Lovely Banks, Geelong and another located in Chiang Mai, Thailand.
 Enrolment across the school is usually around 1800 full time students.